Denj1X/Stake-Basic-App/README.md

 # App Features
 This is a basic staking app, which has these features:
 - [X] ERC20 Contract - A basic ERC20 contract, with a maximum cap and a mint function from ERC20.
 It has AccessControl, because only a certain minter (the owner), can actually supply with tokens.
-The ```sh $ Token.sol``` contract includes what I mentioned earlier.
+The ```Token.sol``` contract includes what I mentioned earlier.

 - [X] Stake -
 ## Usage